-All the records in this entry come from these five volumes, cited by volume number:
+All the records for the 14 families below come from these five volumes, cited by volume number:

 Quako and Hannah were married 2/2/1749.
 No last names are noted for bride or bridegroom, and both are recorded as “negroes slaves of Mr. Allen.”
 (Vol. 29, image 69.)